mu373/atom-s3-co2/README.md

 # atom-s3-co2
 CO2 monitor integration for M5Stack AtomS3.
 Reads sensor values from [UD-CO2S](https://www.iodata.jp/product/tsushin/iot/ud-co2s/), and sends values to ThingsSpeak IoT platform.
+Temperature, Humidity, CO2 concentration are shown in the display.
+Click on the display button to switch between each readings.

 ## Materials
 - M5Stack AtomS3